Ouxsoft/LHTML/README.md

 ##### Example
 The following example demonstrates module's ability to access their ancestor elements.
-* ModuleA can access no other modules public properties.
+* ModuleA can access no other modules' public properties.
 * ModuleB can access ModuleA's public properties.
 * ModuleC can access ModuleA's and ModuleB's public properties.
 * ModuleD can access ModuleA's public properties.